 This House of Commons Library briefing paper looks at the forthcoming Green Paper on social care for older people – there will be a “parallel process” of work looking at social care for working age adults (although it does not appear that there will be a Green Paper covering this group).
 A link to the full report in pdf format can be found at the bottom of this page.Jump to full report >>

 In the March 2017 Budget, the Conservative Government said that it would publish a Green Paper on social care in order to allow a public consultation to be held.
 This followed the decision in July 2015 to postpone the introduction of a cap on lifetime social care charges and a more generous means-test, as had been proposed by the “Dilnot Commission” and accepted in principle by the then Coalition Government.

-During the subsequent 2017 General Election campaign, the Conservative Party made a manifesto commitment to introduce the Green Paper, and has since said that it will be published before the 2018 Parliamentary summer recess (the date of which has yet to be announced) – it was originally due to be published during the summer of 2017.
+During the subsequent 2017 General Election campaign, the Conservative Party made a manifesto commitment to introduce the Green Paper, and has since said that it will be published before the 2018 Parliamentary summer recess, which is expected to start on 25 July – it was originally due to be published during the summer of 2017.

-Other topics that the Government have said will be included for consultation include integration with health and other services, carers, workforce, and technological developments.
+Other topics that the Government have said will be included for consultation include integration with health and other services, carers, workforce, and technological developments among others.
 The Government will also consider domestic and international comparisons as part of the preparation for the Green Paper.

 This note relates to England.